ZakariaAhmed/pythonproject/README.md

 Project Description: Hand digit recognizer

-Problem: We want to create an machine learning system that can recognize any image of a handwritten digit, fed into the system.
+Problem: We want to create a machine learning system that can recognize any image of a handwritten digit, fed into the system.

 BonusProblem: Feed an image of letters, and be able to read the handwritten image.